 The easiest way to determine how your content is performing is to look at historical data.
 How has this content performed in the recent past?
 Has it provided a lot of value to your site, or has it been disappointing?
-In this endeavor, it’s hard to recommend a tool higher than Google Analytics; Google Analytics is incredibly robust, can help you visualize metrics across different sections of your site and in different time intervals, and best of all—it’s completely free.
+In this endeavor, it’s hard to recommend a content audit tool higher than Google Analytics; Google Analytics is incredibly robust, can help you visualize metrics across different sections of your site and in different time intervals, and best of all—Google Analytics is completely free.

-With it, you can scope out the following metrics:
+With Google Analytics, you can scope out the following metrics:

 With Google’s intuitive search feature, you can also generate on-demand reports for things like “worst pages by bounce rate” using natural language.
 Experiment to see what you come up with.

 Backlinks should also play a heavy role in your SEO content audit evaluations.
 This is partially because they serve as an indication of value (content that has earned many powerful links is usually high-quality), and partially because they’re existing assets you may wish to preserve.
 If you set up 301 redirects, you can usually preserve the authority gained and maintained by your incoming links, but the more dependencies you have, the more it makes sense to preserve your existing structure.